Phase-Space Topology in a Single-Atom Synthetic Dimension

 where h.c.\ denotes the Hermitian conjugate. \(\hat{\sigma}_x\) is the Pauli \(x\)-operator, \(\hat{a}^\dagger\) (\(\hat{a}\)) is a bosonic creation (annihilation) operator, and operators \(\hat{\sigma}_\pm\) denote the atomic raising and lowering operators acting on a two-level system.
 We treat both \(v_r = |v_r| e^{i\phi_r}\) and \(v_{cr} = |v_{cr}| e^{i\phi_{cr}}\) as complex parameters, while \(w\) is assumed to be real and positive.
 The amplitudes \( |v_r| \) and \( |v_{cr}| \) represent the coupling strengths between the atom and the red- and blue-sideband transitions, respectively, with the phases \( \phi_r \) and \( \phi_{cr} \) denoting their relative phase with respect to the carrier drive \( w \)~\cite{dsc_ion, sideband_superconducting, sideband_superconducting2}.
 The Hamiltonian possesses chiral symmetry with respect to the Pauli \(z\)-operator, \(\hat{\sigma}_z\), and can be implemented in trapped-ion~\cite{dsc_ion, ion_sdf} and superconducting-circuit~\cite{sideband_superconducting, sideband_superconducting2, sideband_superconducting3, sideband_superconducting4} platforms.

-The Hamiltonian in Eq.~(\ref{eqn:eqn1}) effectively describes an SSH-like, semi-infinite chain in a synthetic Fock-state lattice when either \( v_r = 0 \) or \( v_{cr} = 0 \) (Fig. \ref{fig:figure1}).
+The Hamiltonian in Eq.~(\ref{eqn:eqn1}) effectively describes an SSH-like, semi-infinite chain in a FSL when either \( v_r = 0 \) or \( v_{cr} = 0 \) (Fig. \ref{fig:figure1}).
 The Fock states \( |n\rangle \) serve as lattice sites, with the hopping amplitude between neighboring sites scaling as \( \sqrt{n} \), lacking the discrete translational symmetry.
-Since \( w \) remains constant across all lattice sites, the increasing hopping amplitude induces a domain wall at the site \( |n\rangle \) where the relative strength between \( w \) and \( |v| \sqrt{n} \) is reversed, where \( v \) denotes the non-zero hopping parameter.
+Since \( w \) remains constant across all lattice sites, the increasing hopping amplitude induces a domain wall at the site \( |n\rangle \) where the relative strength between \( w \) and \( |v| \sqrt{n} \) is reversed.
+Here, \( v \) denotes the non-zero hopping parameter.
 In this semi-infinite SSH configuration with broken translational symmetry, the domain wall results in a defect at \( |n\rangle \), as illustrated in Fig.~\ref{fig:figure1}.

-To unveil the dynamics in this synthetic Fock-state lattice, we derive the analytical solutions of its states and spectrum for the entire regime between two extremes illustrated in Fig. \ref{fig:figure1}.
+To unveil the dynamics in this synthetic FSL, we derive the analytical solutions of its states and spectrum for the entire regime between two extremes illustrated in Fig. \ref{fig:figure1}.
 For a given \(w\), the dynamics over the lattice, including the emergence of defect states, is governed by the one with larger amplitude between \( v_r \) and \( v_{cr} \), while the smaller one acts as a long-range hopping correction to the system \cite{SSH_long_range_hopping}.
 By diagonalizing the Hamiltonian in Eq.~(\ref{eqn:eqn1}), we obtain the analytical solution for the complete set of energy eigenstates and eigenvalues for the general case \( |v_r| \neq |v_{cr}| \)~\cite{supplement}: